Updated list of active and archived projects and associated articles available at ResearchGate

 Extinction mechanisms in small populations

-The massive extinction of species and populations is a major concern today.
-To solve this crisis, we need conservation programs dedicated to the preservation of small populations that are particularly vulnerable.
+The sixth massive extinction of species and populations is a major concern today.
+To solve this crisis, we need conservation programs dedicated to the preservation of small, vulnerable populations.
 One method widely available to guide such conservation programs is Population Viability Analysis (PVA) – a tool relying on stochastic population theory to estimate the future size and risk of extinction for small populations.
-However, our understanding of the dynamics of small populations is quite limited and the predictive ability of PVA has been questioned by several researchers.
-In my group, we challenged the predictive ability of PVA methods by linking population biological theory with experimental studies of extinction dynamics.
+In my group, we used PVA methods by linking population biological theory with field studies of extinction dynamics.
 This allowed us to gain better knowledge of the dynamics of small populations and the mechanisms leading to population extinction.
-Our main model systems were experimental populations of the common lizard (Lacerta vivipara), but we also did experiments in the past with the root vole (Microtus oeconomus) and the bank vole (Myodes rufocanus).
+Our main model systems have been experimental populations of the common lizard (Lacerta vivipara), but I also did field experiments in the past with the root vole (Microtus oeconomus) and the bank vole (Myodes rufocanus).
+Students interested in these topics are welcome to apply for grants to support their research ideas and benefit from our laboratory expertise and equipment.

 Gonzalez-Suarez, M., Le Galliard, J.-F. and D. Claessen.
 2011.
 Population and life-history consequences of within-cohort individual variation.
 The American Naturalist 178(4):525-537.